12 Types of Stone Masonry – Joints, Tools, Construction

 4. Used to construct boundary walls in Farms, and open ground.4.
 Used to construct Residential buildings, Load-bearing walls, compound walls, warehouses, etc.4.
 Used to construct public houses, residential buildings, forts, etc.

-Tools Used in stone Masonry
+Tools Used in Stone Masonry

 1. Mason Hammer